hunterjames47/hunterjames47/Analytics-Projects/CustomerSegment-KMeans/CustomerSegment-KMeans.md

-Part I: Research Question

-A.

-1. A business’s primary goal is to maximize profit.
-In that regard, it is important to ascertain factors that contribute the most financially.
-Generally, a consumer’s demand in goods rises with their respective income level.
-This poses an important question, do customers who earn more income tend to pay more monthly?
-I will use k-means clustering to group customers based on the two aforementioned factors.

-2. The goal of the data analysis is to create clusters based on income level and monthly charge per customer to better market and retain high charge customers.

-Part II: Technique Justification

-B.

-1. K-Means assigns each data point to a cluster, computes the center of each cluster, and iteratively reassigns each point to the cluster with the closest center until the cluster assigned remains constant (Machine learning - K-means).
+K-Means assigns each data point to a cluster, computes the center of each cluster, and iteratively reassigns each point to the cluster with the closest center until the cluster assigned remains constant (Machine learning - K-means).
 It is expected that the data will be separated into n clusters based on the results of the code, and the relation between Income and MonthlyCharge.
 These clusters should be visually verifiable.

-2. K-means, the method chosen, assumes “equal variance” for “features within a cluster” (Nagar, 2020).
+K-means, the method chosen, assumes “equal variance” for “features within a cluster” (Nagar, 2020).
 To satisfy the equal variance assumption, the data will be standardized within the code prior to analysis.

-3. I have listed the importation code below and the reasoning behind each one below.
+I have listed the importation code below and the reasoning behind each one below.